karpathy/LLM101n/README.md

 - Deep Learning frameowrks: PyTorch, JAX
 - Neural Net Architecture: GPT (1,2,3,4), Llama (RoPE, RMSNorm, GQA), MoE, ...
 - Multimodal: Images, Audio, Video, VQVAE, VQGAN, diffusion

+---

+**Update June 25.** To clarify, the course will take some time to build.
+There is no specific timeline.
+Thank you for your interest but please do not submit Issues/PRs.